openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Request {#vp_token_request}

-A VP Token is requested by adding a new top-level element, either `vp_token` or `vp_token_uri`, to the `claims` parameter.
-This element contains either a `presentation_definition` element or a reference to a `presentation_definition` element.
+A VP Token is requested by adding a new top-level element `vp_token` to the `claims` parameter.
+This element contains either a `presentation_definition` element or a `presentation_definition_uri` element, which is a reference to a `presentation_definition`.
 The 'presentation_definition' element is defined below.

 ### Passing a presentation definition by value

-This is achieved by adding the `vp_token` element to the `claims` parameter.
-Support for `vp_token` is OPTIONAL.
+This is achieved by adding the `presentation_definition` element to the `vp_token` parameter.
+Support for `presentation_definition` is OPTIONAL.

 For example